-- Students also must apply to LECOM via their on-line portal at http://www.portal.lecom.edu.
+- Students must apply to LECOM via their on-line portal at http://www.portal.lecom.edu.

-- LECOM will contact the applicants they select to interview.
-Interviews will take place in the spring/early summer before matriculation to Duquesne.
+LECOM will contact the applicants they select to interview on a time scheduled determined by LECOM, but generally before the summer before matriculation to Duquesne.

 - LECOM will make provisional acceptance decisions after the interview process is complete.

-- Students have their choice of campus: Erie, Greensburg or Bradenton, FL
+- Students will have their choice of campuses: Erie (PA), Greensburg (PA) or Bradenton (FL)

 Minimum High School Senior Application Requirements: